andepraveenofficial/TargetInterview/03 Theory/01 Client/05 React JS/ReactJS.md

 <summary>Component Life Cycle</summary>

 ### Component Life Cycle
-It is a different stages of the Component during its existence.
+__Component Life Cycle__ is a different stages of the Component during its existence.
 * Mounting
 * Updating
 * Unmounting